 Island Heritage Trust provides hiking trails and preserves.
 These beautiful trails are conveniently located on public shorefront and within lush wooded areas.
 Eight unique preserves rest on the island.
 Make it goal to check them all out while you are exploring our lovely island!
 The Nature shop offers island and wildlife-related items, books, as well as Island Heritage Trust logo T-shirts and hats.

 420 Sunset Road, Deer Isle 207.348.2455

 The Lily Pond provides wonderful freshwater swimming for the whole family.
-The pond access point is located in the Deer Run Retirement Community.
-A well-manicured path and parking area lead the way to the pond.
+The pond access point is located off Quaco Road and is well marked and maintained.

 Sand Beach is a local favorite.
 Sandy beaches and gorgeous sunsets are to be expected when visiting this local hot spot.